TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/AdditionalAttributes.rst

 A tag-based Fluid ViewHelper generally supports most attributes that are also available in HTML.
-There are, for example, the attributes `class` and `id`, which exists in all tag-based ViewHelpers.
+There are, for example, the attributes `class` and `id`, which exist in all tag-based ViewHelpers.

 Sometimes attributes are needed that are not provided by the ViewHelper.
 A common example are data attributes.